 If you're experiencing syncing issues between devices; consider the following:

 Make sure you are logged in to Google Drive with the same account on all devices.
 Also ensure syncing between devices is enabled.
-Head to More, Account, login if needed, and tap the Sync/Devices button. here, Sync Data can be toggled.
+Head to More, Account, login if needed, and tap the Sync/Devices button.
+Here, Sync Data can be toggled.

 Syncing involves two steps: upload and download.
 Both steps must occur for changes to reflect across platforms.
+This allows you to safely sync using your personal Google Drive, eliminating the need for a centralized server and ensuring your data is not shared with us or any third party.

 You can force a sync by:

 Each device needs to upload changes before they can be downloaded to another device.
+Therefore, you will need to first sync from one device to upload changes, and then sync on the target to download changes.

-• Create a separate account specifically for tracking credit card spending.
+Create a separate account specifically for tracking credit card spending.
+Every time you make a purchase using that credit card, you would add a transaction to that account.
 You can transfer amounts between accounts to add credit card payments or apply a balance correction.

 Note: you will need more than one account created within Cashew